danifreflow/danifreflow/README.md

 </div>

 ---
+## About me 👀
-- 👀 I’m interested in open software , linux , programming and stuff like that
+-  I’m interested in open software , linux , programming and stuff like that

+## What im doing 🌱
--   🌱 I’m currently learning Computer Ingenier in Universidad Politecnica de Madrid
+- I’m currently learning Computer Ingenier in Universidad Politecnica de Madrid

+## My interest
 - 💞️ if you need programing in java or c contact with me im looking to learn more

--  📫 How to reach me //jimyrax@gmail.com
+##  📫 How to reach me
+ My email is jimyrax@gmail.com i normally answer there , but if i not you can go to my twitter

 <!---
 danifreflow/danifreflow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.